 Take Pride in Your Success

 Recognize that your parents may continue to enable your sibling.
-As a result your brother or sister may continue to make the wrong choices and to act carelessly at times.
-Talk to them if you feel it will help, but recognize in most instances they don’t want your advice and most likely won’t change their ways.
+As a result, your brother or sister may continue to make the wrong choices and to act carelessly at times.
+Talk to them if you feel it will help, but approach your conversation carefully.
+Recognize, in most instances; they don’t want your advice and most likely won’t change their ways.

-Accept the discrepancies.
-In all likelihood your parents will not be able to even the score.
-Your parents are probably not keeping a ledger of payments and in reality they may not be able to ‘even the score.’
-Don’t lay your hopes on receiving more money upon their death.
-That’s just creepy, plus for all you know they will outlive you.
+Don’t keep a scorecard or lay your hopes on receiving more money upon their death.
+That’s just creepy, plus for all, you know, they will outlive you.
 Don’t waste your time on this Earth waiting to see what happens when someone dies.
 Make peace with the situation as it stands right now!

-I realize this is all easier said then done.
+I realize this is all easier said than done.
 Believe me, I do, but in time it does get better if you change your frame of mind.
-Once you know you can’t do anything about it you can stop carrying the bitterness around with you.
+Once you know you can’t do anything about it, you can stop carrying the bitterness around with you.

 Sibling Harmony and Balance

-I hope to provide equal gifts to my own children, but as they are only four and seven I really have no idea what their lives will entail.
-My plan is to talk to them about financial decisions and to make certain that hurt feelings are avoided as often possible.
-I hope to openly discuss our thoughts and ensure that communication remains open as much as possible along the way.
+I hope to provide equal gifts to my own children, but I really have no idea what their lives will entail.
+I plan to talk to them about financial decisions.
+My goal is to avoid hurt feelings and pain.
+I will discuss my thoughts and ensure that communication remains open as much as possible along the way.

 My mom served as a great example for me.
-I am forever grateful for the harmony she created in our family and thankful that my brother and I could coexist as equals.
-As children neither of us suffered from emotional or physical hardships, which certainly made it easier to balance our needs.
+She tried her best to create harmony in our family.
+As children, neither of us suffered from emotional or physical hardships, which certainly made it easier to balance our needs.

-Still I don’t want to diminish my mom’s efforts.
-She worked tirelessly to ensure her time, attention, love and money were split equally.
-As a mom of two children I know that’s harder to accomplish than it sounds.
+Still, I don’t want to diminish my mom’s efforts.
+She split her time, attention, love, and money equally.
+As a mom of two children, I know that’s harder to accomplish than it sounds.

 Unfortunately, this balance isn’t always easy to achieve.
-Family dynamics are complicated and unresolved conflicts between siblings and parents can fester and grow well into adulthood.
-Add in the additional complexity of money and the lines between love and loved ones can easily blur.
+Family dynamics are complicated.
+Unresolved conflicts between siblings and parents can fester and grow well into adulthood.
+Add in the complexity of money, and the lines between love and loved ones can easily blur.

 Sibling Balance: My Story